 Doctoral students are required to develop comprehensive proficiency in economic theory, mathematics, econometrics, and major and minor fields of concentration.
 In addition to the prerequisites for the master's program, doctoral applicants should also have mathematical statistics and linear algebra.
 Candidates for the Ph.D. degree must complete the general requirements of the Graduate School, as well as further requirements which are detailed in the department's application material and website.

 The Department of Agricultural and Applied Economics offers graduate degree programs leading to the master of arts, master of science, and doctor of philosophy.
 Long recognized as one of the top programs in the nation, the department is an active center of research and graduate training in environmental and natural resource economics, the economic development of low-income countries, agricultural economics, community economics, and more recently, resource and energy demand analysis.

 Graduate students select courses from among the department's advanced offerings in these areas.
 Active department seminar and workshop series complement formal classroom instruction.
-In addition, nearly all students work as graduate research assistants on projects with individual faculty members.
+In addition, many students have the opportunity to work as graduate research assistants on projects with individual faculty members.
 Faculty and students carry out research in virtually every region of the globe, with Latin America, Southeast Asia, and sub-Saharan Africa as the areas of strongest geographical concentration.